zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 Memory use is the same and speed is the same.
 Maybe it is using `bfloat16` internally all the time, I remember listening something like that long ago.

+I have also run a quick experiment with 2 samples per GPU but there was no speedup.

 ## Conclusion

 ## Next steps